Protecting Your Interests After You Have Been Injured At Work

 What if the workers’ compensation insurer insists that I am ready to go back to work before I am actually ready?

-This is when you really need the help of an experienced workers’ compensation lawyer.
+This is when you really need the help of an experienced Williamsport, PA workers’ compensation lawyer.
 Contact my law firm to learn how I can advocate for you in this situation.
 I have successfully helped hundreds of previous clients fight back in similar cases.

 What if the workers’ compensation insurer abruptly stops paying?

 Please contact my workers’ compensation law firm without delay if this has happened to you.
 There may be a misunderstanding or miscommunication somewhere – or you have a cause to bring a claim against that workers’ compensation insurer.
 I will gladly evaluate your case to determine why your payments have stopped and how to get them restarted if possible.

 Recovering From A Workplace Injury?
 Get A Lawyer’s Perspective Before You Sign Any Forms.

-Pennsylvania workers have three years from the date of their injury to file their workers’ comp claim.
+Workers in Williamsport and the greater Pennsylvania area have three years from the date of their injury to file their workers’ comp claim.
 Don’t put your claim at risk by acting without an attorney’s guidance or by delaying action.
-Call me at 570-980-1865 or email me using my contact form.
+Call me at 570-326-1077 or email me using my contact form.